V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 ## Python OOP Assignment
 Q1.
 What is the purpose of Python's OOP?
+> Python OOP concept helps us to solve complex problems by using objects(Similar to real world)
+> OOP has other advantages like Encapsulation, Ploymorphism, Abstraction, Inheritance, etc.

 Q2.
 Where does an inheritance search look for an attribute?